ajtock/NGS_intro_Cambridge_SysBio/README.md

   | 1024 | PCR or optical duplicate
   | 2048 | Supplementary alignment

-  For example, a read that is the first mate in a pair, and aligns to the reverse strand of the reference sequence, as part of a paired-end alignment will have flag 83 (= 64 + 16 + 2 + 1)
+  For example, a read that is the first mate in a pair, and aligns to the reverse strand of the reference sequence, as part of a proper paired-end alignment will have flag 83 (= 64 + 16 + 2 + 1)

   This is a useful [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), and can be used to inform downstream filtering of the alignments